blockstreet/content/education/cryptocurrency/economics.md

 You may be wondering how cryptocurrencies are worth any real money.
 The very concept of cryptocurrency is to be a store of value for online transactions and are very differerent from government issued money (fiat).
 There a few concepts behind cryptocurrency that not only make it hold value, but increase it as well.
 The two major concepts are supply & demand, and inflation & deflation.
 Together, these determine the price of a cryptocurrency.

 ## Supply & Demand
 The primary forces that determine the value of anything are supply & demand.
 Supply is how much of something is available.
 For example, dirt is something with a very high supply, thus it is not very valuable.
 Demand is how much people desire something.
-For example, gold is somethign with high a very high demandm, thus it is very valuable.
+For example, gold is something with high a very high demand, thus it is very valuable.